bennytrouser/Nostrum-Chunky/README.md

 ## Design
 Iniitially I just wanted to make a simple MX version of the NostrumX, but this ended up with a new case design with a gasket mounted 3dp plate.
 I also removed the splay that I decided was not required with the extra spacing from the MX layout.

 I tried various foam and plate options and settled on just 0.5mm ixpe switch pads and silicone gaskets on the plate.
 I tried a thinner plate which created more flex, but I hated the bouncy feedback, so I went with a 3mm plate, printed with 100% infill.
 This seems to have created a really great sound and typing feel with the switches I chose - Akko Mirrors, which convieniently match the case.

+Note - Akko switches are usually a little smaller than most, so for other switches, make sure to use the loose version of the plates (these use a 13.97 hole rather than the 13.9 for the Akko).

 The case is joins together with 3x2 magnets for easy disassembly and access to the hidden power switch when required.